-63odisk Corporation ontents of the Annual Re
+63odisk Corporation ontents of the Annual Report

-Table of contents of the Annual Report Page
+Table of contents of the Annual Report

 One.
-L Letter to Shareholders 1
+Letter to Shareholders

-I. Implementation results, budgeting, financial results, and achievements of research and development in the business plan for the previous year 1
+I. Implementation results, budgeting, financial results, and achievements of research and development in the business plan for the previous year

 II.
-This year's business operation strategies, expected sales quantities, and key production and sales policies 2
+This year's business operation strategies, expected sales quantities, and key production and sales policies

 III.
-Company's future development strategy and the impact from a competitive environment, regulatory environment, and overall operating environment 3
+Company's future development strategy and the impact from a competitive environment, regulatory environment, and overall operating environment

 Two.
-(Company Introduction 4
+Company Introduction

-I. Date of establishment 4
+I. Date of establishment.

 II.
-Company history 4
+Company history

-Three. .
-Corporate Governance Report 8
+.
+Corporate Governance Report

-I. Organization System 8
+I. Organization System

 II.
-Information on directors, supervisors, general managers, vice presidents, assistant general managers, and officers of departments and branches 12
+Information on directors, supervisors, general managers, vice presidents, assistant general managers, and officers of departments and branches

 III.
-Remuneration for directors, supervisors, general managers, and vice 19
+Remuneration for directors, supervisors, general managers, and vice presidents

-presidents •

 IV.
-Implementation of corporate governance 23
+Implementation of corporate governance

-V. Information on the CPA's audit fees 55
+V. Information on the CPA's audit fees

 VI.
-Information Related to CPA Change 55
+Information Related to CPA Change

-VII.
-Any of The Company's Chairman, President, or managers involved in financial or
+VII

-accounting affairs being employed by the auditor's firm or any of its affiliated companies within the recent year 55
+companies within the recent year

-VIII Equity transfer and changes in equity pledge of directors, supervisors, managers, and shareholders who have more than 10% shareholdings 56
+VII I. Equity transfer and changes in equity pledge of directors, supervisors, managers, and shareholders who have more than 10% shareholdings

 IX.
-Information on the top ten shareholders who are related to each other or as spouses or relatives within the second degree of kinship 57
+Information on the top ten shareholders who are related to each other or as spouses or relatives within the second degree of kinship

-X. Consolidated shareholding percentage 58
+X. Consolidated shareholding percentage

 Four.
-Capital raising 59
+Capital raising

-I. Source of capital 59
+I. Source of capital

 II.
-Shareholder structure 60
+Shareholder structure

 III.
-Equity dispersion profile 61
+Equity dispersion profile

 IV.
-Name of major shareholders 61
+Name of major shareholders

-V. Information on market price, net worth, earnings, dividend per share for the most recent 2 years 62
+V. Information on market price, net worth, earnings, dividend per share for the most recent 2 years

 VI.
-Company dividend policy and implementation 62
+Company dividend policy and implementation

-VII.
-The effect of the proposed stock dividends of shares at the shareholders' meeting on the Company's operating results and earnings per share 63
+VII The effect of the proposed stock dividends of shares at the shareholders' meeting on the Company's operating results and earnings per share

-VIII .
-Remuneration for employees, directors, and supervisors 63
+VII I. Remuneration for employees, directors, and supervisors

 IX.
-Repurchase of the Company's shares 64
+Repurchase of the Company's shares

-X. Disclosure of corporate bonds 64
+X. Disclosure of corporate bonds

 XI.
-Disclosure of preferred stocks 64
+Disclosure of preferred stocks

-XII.
-64
+XII •

-.
-Disclosure of employee stock options 65
+XII I. Disclosure of employee stock options

-.
-Disclosure of employee restricted stock
+7. Disclosure of employee restricted stock